Integralist/integralist.co.uk/content/posts/ci-cd.md

         # IMPORTANT: Deleting a service with a resource-link is a two-step apply.
         # We can't pass a -target to the Terraform GH Action as a prerequisite step.
         # So this means we'll need to clear any `resource_link` blocks from the config.
-        # Then, after we've applied the change, we'll need to clear ALL the config and run another apply.
+        # Then, after we've applied the change, we'll need to run a TF destroy.

       - name: Remove resource_link blocks from TF config
         run: |